How Leen Powers Cyber Insurance Underwriting?

 Cyber Insurance Underwriting Requires Inside-out Perspective

-When assessing a company's cyber risk posture, most insurers rely on an "outside-in" approach, scanning external security postures like exposed assets and vulnerabilities (these include but not limited to improperly secured public IPs, open ports, misconfigured DNS records, etc.).
+When assessing a company’s cyber risk posture, most insurers rely on an “outside-in” approach, scanning external security postures like exposed assets and vulnerabilities (these include but not limited to improperly secured public IPs, open ports, misconfigured DNS records, etc.).
 While this is valuable, it often only provides a partial view of the company’s true risk profile.
-To get a comprehensive understanding, insurers need an "inside-out" perspective, looking deeper into internal security practices, vulnerabilities, and configurations.
+Evaluating key security controls such as multifactor authentication and data encryption is essential for gaining a comprehensive understanding of a company's risk profile.
+To get a comprehensive understanding, insurers need an “inside-out” perspective, looking deeper into internal security practices, vulnerabilities, and configurations.
 Unfortunately, gathering this level of insight has traditionally been difficult, leaving insurers without a complete view to make fully informed underwriting decisions.

 In the pre-sales phase, cyber insurers focus on assessing a customer’s risk posture to determine the appropriate coverage and premiums.
+Cyber insurance cover typically includes protection against various cyber threats, such as data breaches and ransomware attacks, and can be customized to meet the specific needs of a business.
 This involves evaluating external and internal security practices to understand potential vulnerabilities.
 The stronger a company’s security posture, the more favorable the terms and premiums can be.

 In the post-sales phase, many insurers offer services like incident response to support customers in the event of a cyberattack.
 Access to real-time data from a customer’s security tools is crucial for effectively managing incidents.
 This data helps detect and identify threats, assess the damage, helps in recovery, and guide post-incident analysis and assessment to prevent future breaches.